-The might be risks of sexual harassment within project workers and community.
+There might be risks of sexual harassment within project workers and community.
 Proper community sensitization, worker training and induction on SH will be done periodically.
-After implementation of controls throughout construction phase, SEA is considered to be Low, while the operational related impacts are also considered to be Very low, Monitoring will be done frequently in liason with administrative organs to ensure the impact is negligible always
+After implementation of controls throughout construction phase, SEA is Low, while the operational related impacts are also considered to be Very low, Monitoring will be done frequently in liaison with administrative organs to ensure the impact is negligible always